pslyman/clean-card/README.md

 6. Click `App passwords`

-Note: if you don't have 2-Step Verification, you will need to go do that as a prerequisite.
+    **Note**: if you don't have 2-Step Verification, you will need to go do that as a prerequisite.
 If you have it set up already, continue.

 7. In the first drop-down, select `Mail`.
 In the second, click `Other`.
 For that you will need to enter your domain (`myAppName.com`).